How to Deal with a Bench Warrant on a Misdemeanor or Felony Charge

 A savvy defense lawyer can negotiate to get the warrant lifted.

-A bench warrant is an arrest warrant that judges orders against a defendant in a misdemeanor or felony case.
+A bench warrant is an arrest warrant that judges order against defendants in misdemeanor or felony cases.
 The most common reason for a bench warrant is failing to appear in court (FTA).
 An experienced lawyer can usually find a way to get the warrant lifted and avoid the need for their client’s arrest.

 Posting Bond Following a Bench Warrant for a Misdemeanor or Felony

 If you are arrested and taken into custody, you will likely have to post a bond to be released.
 Once that is accomplished, you will get a new court date.
-If you do not post bond, you will stay in custody until the court hearing.
+You will stay in custody until the court hearing if you do not post bond.
 You should not take a bench warrant for misdemeanor or felony charges lightly.

 You should immediately contact a criminal defense lawyer if you know a bench warrant is out for your arrest.
 An experienced lawyer can deal with the court or the local police department.
 Many things need to be arranged, such as appropriate times to appear in court, the amount of the bond, and who will pay it, if necessary.